fbpx Skip to Content

 So, I joined a gym.

 I was really only comfortable using the elliptical.
 I was too scared to try any of the classes offered and the weight machines were just intimidating.
-Gym people always seem to know what they’re doing and I just…didn’t.
+Everyone else at the gym seemed to know what they were doing and I just…didn’t.

-I didn’t feel like I fit anywhere and I especially didn’t want people to see my gym inadequacy, so I spent a lot of time in the cardio movie room, where all of the lights are dimmed and they projected movies onto a screen in front of the cardio equipment.
+I didn’t feel like I fit anywhere and I especially didn’t want people to see my equipment and exercising failures, so I spent a lot of time in the cardio movie room, where all of the lights were dimmed and they projected movies onto a screen in front of the cardio equipment.

-I tried a personal trainer for awhile and hated it.
+I even tried a personal trainer for a while and hated it.

 A person watching me exercise was. the. worst.

-So, I ditched the gym and the trainer for workouts that I could do myself at home (these are some of my favorite home workouts).
+So, I ditched the gym and the trainer for workouts that I could do myself at home.

 That’s when I decided to start running.